 Summer: We are open every day May 7 thru September 19 from 10 AM to 6 PM.
 Yes, we are open Memorial Day, Labor Day, Fourth of July.

-Admission: $3 per person.
-Children age 7 and under are free.
+Admission: $5 per person/$4 seniors & military.
+Children age 10 and under are free.
 Members of the society are free.
-In summer, members can park for free in our parking area (otherwise parking comes with the price of admission.
+In summer, members can park for free in our parking area (otherwise parking comes with the price of admission).

 Interested in a guided tour?
 No problem.
 Simply call the museum to set up a time: 907-733-2487.
 We generally ask for a 4 day advance notice.
 Town tours are $10 per person or $8 per, if the group size is over 10 people.